rootstrap/react-native-use-styles/README.md

 #### A classy approach.

-Did you ever wanted to organize your styles properly?
+Did you ever want to organize your styles properly?
 This library contains an easy to use API that lets you organize your styles in a classy way.

 ## Installation

 ```
-npm install @rootstrap/react-native-use-styles --save
+npm install react-native-use-styles --save
 ```

 ## Usage